Why do some emails bounce?

 There are two main kinds of bounces: the hard bounce and the reject or refuse bounce.

-- The hard bounce: is when the email address is invalid.
+- The hard bounce: happens when the email address is invalid.
 Either a typo in the email address or the contact has left the company, or the email address is false.
 You must therefore delete the email address from your sendings.

-- The reject/refuse bounce: is when the mail server identifies your email as an unsolicited email.
+- The reject/refuse bounce: happens when the mail server identifies your email as an unsolicited email.
 More and more companies have set up automatic safeguards to better filter unsolicited emails.
 By following the next steps, you can avoid this.

 Adopt good sending practices

 You should not use mass emailing tools for your prospecting.

 Automated mass mailings damage your domain reputation, and increase your bounce rate.
 Prefer cold email campaigns, i.e. sending emails in small quantities: 150 to 200 emails max. per day while keeping a human behavior.